INSTRUCTIONS FOR AUTHORS

 Short papers may consist of up to four (4) pages of content, plus unlimited pages of references and appendices.
 Final versions of short papers will be given one additional page of content (up to five (5) pages), so that reviewers’ comments can be taken into account.

-CLIB 2024 also solicits submissions presenting project reports, new data resources, system demonstrations, position papers.
+CLIB 2026 also solicits submissions presenting project reports, new data resources, system demonstrations, position papers.

-A Special Session on Wordnets, Framenets and Ontologies will take place at CLIB 2024.
+A Special Session on Wordnets, Framenets and Ontologies will take place at CLIB 2026.
 The Special Session aims at bringing together researchers interested in the principles, theory, practice and applications of wordnets, ontologies, related linguistic resources and their interoperability and seeks to establish a dedicated community and to foster joint initiatives in this particular field.

 TEMPLATES

-CLIB 2024 Guidelines for anonymised submission: PDF (updated November 2023)
+CLIB 2026 Guidelines for anonymised submission: PDF

 SUBMISSION GUIDELINES

-Papers shall be submitted in English anonymously.
+Papers must be submitted anonymously in English.

 All accepted papers will be included in the Conference Proceedings.